-In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements," or SFAS 157, which addresses how companies should measure fair value when they are required to use a fair value measure for recognition or disclosure purposes under generally accepted accounting principles.
-SFAS 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles.
-SFAS 157 does not require any new fair value measurements but may change current practice for some entities.
-SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007 and interim periods within those years.
-We are currently evaluating the impact of SFAS 157 on our financial position and results of operations.
+In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements," or SFAS No. 157, which addresses how companies should measure fair value when they are required to use a fair value measure for recognition or disclosure purposes under generally accepted accounting principles.
+SFAS No. 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands the requirements for disclosure about fair value measurements.
+SFAS No. 157 does not require any new fair value measurements but may change current practice for some entities.
+SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007 and interim periods within those years.
+We are currently evaluating the impact of SFAS No. 157 on our financial position and results of operations.

 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115," or SFAS No. 159.
-SFAS 159 allows companies to measure certain financial assets and liabilities at fair value.
+SFAS No. 159 allows companies to measure certain financial assets and liabilities at fair value.
 The fair value option may be elected on an instrument-by-instrument basis and is irrevocable, unless a new election date occurs.
 If the fair value option is elected for an instrument, SFAS No. 159 specifies that unrealized gains and losses for that instrument shall be reported in earnings at each subsequent reporting date.
 SFAS No. 159 is effective January 1, 2008.
 We are evaluating the impact of SFAS No. 159 on our financial position and results of operations.